Tamron 35-100mm F/2.8 Di III VXD: The new compact portrait lens

 Availability March 26, 2026

-The optical formula includes two aspheric elements, one low-dispersion aspheric element, and one extra low-dispersion element.
-In practice, this translates to high contrast, controlled chromatic aberration, and sharpness that early reviewer Photofocus describes as "excellent in the center and very good toward the edges" even wide open at F/2.8.
+The optical formula includes differentiating elements: two aspherical elements, one aspherical low dispersion and an extra low dispersion element.
+This translates into high contrast, controlled chromatic aberration and sharpness that in early Photofocus tests is described as "excellent in the center and very good towards the edges" even at F/2.8.

-The VXD (Voice-coil eXtreme-torque Drive) linear motor system is the same autofocus engine Tamron deploys across its professional G2 lens lineup.
-Real-world results confirmed in street tests through Manhattan (PetaPixel) and studio sessions (Photofocus) back up the specs: the AF is fast, whisper-quiet, and confident even in lower light, making it equally suited for stills and video.
+The VXD (Voice-coil eXtreme-torque Drive) autofocus system is the same linear motor that Tamron uses in its G2 line professional lenses.
+The results in street tests in Manhattan (PetaPixel) and in studio sessions (Photofocus) confirm what is expected: fast, silent and hesitation-free AF, suitable for both still photography and video.

-For video, the silent continuous autofocus is a genuine advantage over lenses that produce audible focusing noise during recording.
+For video, quiet continuous focusing is a real advantage over lenses that generate audible noise during recording.

 • Sigma 28-105mm F/2.8 DG DN Art: 990g and 160mm long